Sprains and Strains

 Sprains and strains are two related but slightly different injuries.
-If the ligaments, or bands of tissue that connect the bones in a joint, get stretched or torn, this is a sprain.
-If a muscle or tendon, the bands of tissue that connects muscles to bones, get stretched or torn, this is known as a strain.
+If the ligaments, which are bands of tissue that connect the bones in a joint get stretched or torn, this is a sprain.
+If a muscle or tendon, which are the bands of tissue that connects muscles to bones get stretched or torn, this is known as a strain.

 What causes sprains and strains?

 Sprains and strain are caused by injuries, either from a direct impact to a joint or overuse of the joint due to a repetitive motion.